kianzohoury/VAE/README.md

 </p>

 ## Visualizing Image Reconstructions
-We visualize the generative capabilities of the VAE model (with latent size of 20).
-Below, the images are reconstructed from unseen test data and compared with the original images.
+We can visualize the generative capabilities of the VAE model (selected with a latent size of 20).
+Below, the images are reconstructed using both the encoder and decoder, from unseen test data:

 <p align="middle" float="left">
   <img src="output/VAE/comparison_1.jpg" width="100%" />